 To successfully navigate through this economic downturn, each department must transform how they operate and collaborate with internal and external stakeholders.
 Adopting a digital workflow-based operating model could allow business functions to route tasks quickly and efficiently among the remote departments while responding to sudden supply challenges.
-The challenge, of course, is that newer technologies for implementing digital workflow pose immediate costs in this ambiguous times.
+The challenge, of course, is that newer technologies for implementing digital workflow pose immediate costs in these ambiguous times.
 With uncertainty in financial positions, organizations are increasingly hesitant to spend scarce cash on untested solutions.
 This month’s ProcurePulse explores the latest articles, which you may refer to identify resilient source-to-pay workflow solutions for the future.

-Explore some useful articles published on the leading websites in past few weeks.
+Explore some useful articles published on leading websites in the past few weeks.

 COVID-19 has caused significant disruption on global supply chains, with manufacturing halts and airports and seaports shut down throughout the pandemic.
 But how has procurement been redefined?
 Here are McKinsey’s five ways to reimagine procurement.

 Unlocking collaborative supplier innovation requires clearly defined strategies and operations by a sourcing, procurement and/or purchasing team to ensure that suppliers’ competencies are being leveraged to their fullest potential.
 This article should serve as a starting point for creating and/or enhancing collaborative supplier innovation.

 By financing or monetizing affirmative litigation and arbitration, companies can unlock the value of their legal assets— without adding risk to the balance sheet.
 In so doing, GCs and in-house leaders can free up (or generate) capital to reinvest in the transformative technologies, both for the legal department and for the business at large.